- Leah Martindale-Stancil

 Swimming & Diving Coaches

-Leah Martindale-Stancil, a former Gator swimmer and UF grad, enters her fifth year as an assistant coach with the men’s and women’s swimming and diving programs after returning to her alma mater prior to the 2008 season.
+Leah Martindale Stancil, a former Gator swimmer and UF grad, enters her sixth year as an assistant coach with the men’s and women’s swimming and diving programs after returning to her alma mater prior to the 2008 season.

 A 12-time NCAA All-American at Florida, two-time Olympian and a four-time national record holder for her native country, Barbados, Stancil’s impact has already been felt in both the men’s and women’s teams since her first season with the Gators.
 Stancil contributed to a coaching staff that led the 2008-09 Lady Gators to their 17th SEC Championship crown, while helping tutor 2009 NCAA Champions Bradley Ally, Gemma Spofforth and Shaune Fraser.
 In 2010, Stancil helped elevate the program to new heights, coaching the women’s team to their first NCAA Championship since 1982.